 Further, ABC believes that, whenever energy development and land use decisions are made, the public should be offered the opportunity to assess a full range of renewable energy development alternatives.
 Only focusing on large, industrial-scale solar projects does not consider potential alternatives including distributed solar generation of renewable energy on existing structures (e.g., buildings, parking lots, homes) that do not harm wildlife, degrade pristine habitat or require the construction of new power lines.

-American Bird Conservancy's Bird-Smart Wind Energy Program Promoting Bird-friendly solutions for sustainable wind energy development
+Bird-Smart Wind Energy: solutions for sustainable wind energy development